jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-jupyterhub/setup-jupyterhub.rst

 specifically together with this guide.

 Helm charts contains :term:`templates
-<helm template>` that with provided values will render to :term:`Kubernetes
+<Helm template>` that with provided values will render to :term:`Kubernetes
-resources <kubernetes resource>` to be installed in a Kubernetes cluster.
+resources <Kubernetes resource>` to be installed in a Kubernetes cluster.
 This config file will provide the values to be used by our Helm chart.

 1. Generate a random hex string representing 32 bytes to use as a security